fracture91/BoatSearch/README.txt

 Clarifications
 =====
+output.txt is also printed to standard out.
+Redirect to a temp file if you don't want to see it.

 Person instances are considered different from each other even if they have the same weight.
 This can lead to what looks like redundant expansions while searching.